apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

 - Drill 1.13 installed on each node.
-- Drill provides the required Kerberos (JDBC) plugin as part of the  Drill package.
-To use the plugin, you must have a working Kerberos infrastructure, which Drill does not provide.
+- To use SPNEGO, you must have a working Kerberos infrastructure, which Drill does not provide.
 - You must be working in a Linux-based or Windows Active Directory (AD) Kerberos environment with secure clusters and have a Drill server configured for Kerberos.
-See [Enabling Authentication]({{site.baseurl}}/docs/configuring-kerberos-authentication/#enabling-authentication-and-encryption).
 - Kerberos principal and keytab on each Drillbit (web server) that will use SPNEGO for authentication.
 - Kerberos Ticket Granting Ticket on the client machine for the user accessing the Drillbit (web server).
 - Drill web server configured for SPNEGO.

 ##Configure SPNEGO on the Web Server and Web Client

 The following sections provide the steps that an administrator can follow to configure SPNEGO on the web server (Drillbit).
-An administrator or a user can follow the steps for configuring the Drill client (web browser or client tool, such as curl).
+An administrator or a user can follow the steps for configuring the web browser or client tool, such as curl.

 ###Configuring SPNEGO on the Drillbit (Web Server)
 To configure SPNEGO on the web server, complete the following steps: